 Your child has an earache.
-After your first visit to a physician you may hear some of the following terms related to the diagnosis and treatment of this common childhood disorder.
+After your first visit to a physician, you may hear some of the following terms related to good ear health, diagnoses, and treatment of this common childhood disorder.

 Acute otitis media – the medical term for the common ear infection.
 Otitis refers to an ear inflammation, and media means middle.
 Acute otitis media is an infection of the middle ear, which is located behind the eardrum.
 This diagnosis includes fluid effusion trapped in the middle ear.